 About Ozge Yenigun

-Ozge’s dissertation research examines the role of local organizations in affecting refugees’ labor market access and participation in Germany.
-Specifically, she analyzes how governmental and nongovernmental organizations build support and institutional capacity for the inclusion of refugees in work and society at the local scale, with a focus on labor market access and mobility, language learning and skill development.
+Ozge’s dissertation project examined the role of local organizations and policies in affecting refugees’ labor market access and participation in Germany.
+Specifically, she analyzed how governmental and nongovernmental organizations build support and institutional capacity for the inclusion of refugees in work and society at the local scale, with a focus on labor market access and mobility, language learning and skill development.
 Her current research also examines urban policies and institutional arrangements that lead to racial equity and more inclusive forms of economic development.
 She has recently co-authored a journal article, From Capital to Capabilities: Human Development Theory and New Directions in Economic Development, which was published in the Journal of Education and Research in May 2022.

-Ozge’s work has been supported by the Fulbright Grant, Maria Pia Gratton International Fellowship, and the Institute for Humane Studies, among others.
+Ozge’s work has been supported by the Fulbright Grant, Maria Pia Gratton International Fellowship, UIUC Graduate College, and the Institute for Humane Studies, among others.

 - Graduate Minor in European Union Studies, University of Illinois at Urbana-Champaign, 2020